rapid7/insightconnect-plugins/wazuh_ossec/help.md

 # Requirements

 * An administrative username and password
-* The url of your Wazuah deployment
+* The URL of your Wazuah deployment

 # Documentation